Ali-Shir Nava'i: Literary works

 Alisher also wrote Lisan al-Tayr after Attar of Nishapur's Mantiq al-Tayr or "The Conference of the Birds", in which he expressed his philosophical views and ideas about Sufism.
 He translated Jami's Nafahat al-uns (نفحات الانس) to Chagatai and called it Nasayim al-muhabbat (نسایم المحبت).

 His Besh Hayrat (Five Wonders) also gives an in-depth look at his views on religion and Sufism.
-His book of Persian poetry contains 6000 lines (beits).
+His book of Persian poetry contains 6,000 lines (bayts).

 Nava'i's last work, Muhakamat al-Lughatayn "The Trial of the Two Languages" is a comparison of Turkic and Persian and was completed in December 1499.
 He believed that the Turkic language was superior to Persian for literary purposes, and defended this belief in his work.
 Nava'i repeatedly emphasized his belief in the richness, precision and malleability of Turkic vocabulary as opposed to Persian.

 This is the excerpt from Nava'i's "Twenty-One Ghazals", translated into English: